 That humble beginning has led to the development and implementation of several programs all centered on Patient Navigation and Mobile Integrated Healthcare:

-"EMS Loyalty" Program - Patients who use 9-1-1 15 or more times in 90 days, or who are referred into the program by ED case managers due to high ED utilization, are enrolled.
-MedStar's Mobile Healthcare Providers (MHPs) conduct regular home visits, connect the patients to available resources and teach the patients how to better manage their own healthcare.
+Patients who use 9-1-1 15 or more times in 90 days, or who are referred into the program by ED or payer case managers due to high ED utilization, are enrolled.
+MedStar’s Mobile Healthcare Providers (MHPs) conduct regular home visits, evaluate Social Determinants of Health, connect the patients to available resources and teach the patients how to better manage their own healthcare.
 Typical enrollment is 30-90 days.
-Since July 2009, 507 patients with 1 year pre - and 1 year post - enrollment data have reduced ambulance transports to the emergency department by 4,932 (53.7%) and 76.1% for patients designated as "System Abusers".
-It also has reduced ED visits in this patient population by 1,917 and prevented 462 hospital admissions.
-This reduction has saved $8.8 million in healthcare expenditures for ambulance, ED and admissions ($17,308 per enrolled patient).
+Since October 2013, 820 patients with 2 years of utilization data available (1 year pre and 1 year post enrollment) have reduced ambulance transports to the emergency department by 48.4% It also has prevented 5,545 ED visits in this patient population.
+This reduction has saved $15 million in healthcare expenditures for ambulance and ED admissions ($18,297 per enrolled patient).

-Readmission Avoidance - Patients at risk for a 30-day readmission are referred to MedStar by the patient's Case Manager or PCP.
+Patients at risk for a 30-day readmission are referred to MedStar by the patient’s Case Manager or PCP.
 MedStar conducts a series of home visits to educate the patient and family on appropriate care management and loops the patient to their PCP.
-If the patient needs intervention, the MedStar MHP may coordinate in-home diuresis or other treatents with the patient's PCP, along with a follow-up PCP appointment.
-Since October 2013, 104 patients who had a prior 30-day readmission AND the referring agency felt would have a 30-day readmission have been referred into the program.
-Of those, only 38 had a 30-day readmission, a 63.5% reduction in readmissions for this high-risk readmission cohort.
+If the patient needs intervention, the MedStar MHP may coordinate in-home diuresis or other treatments with the patient’s PCP, along with a follow-up PCP appointment.
+Since October 2013, 684 patients who had a prior 30-day readmission AND the referring agency felt would have a 30-day readmission have been referred into the program.
+The enrolled population had a 49.2% readmission rate versus the expected 100% readmission rate.

 The goal of the Mobile Healthcare Program is to meet the Institute for Healthcare Improvement’s Triple Aim: